We have detected that you may be using an outdated browser that is not compatible with our website.

 Goodyear performs periodic supplier audits on an ongoing basis for validation of material quality and supplier conformance to certain regulatory requirements.
 All suppliers that certify to the Goodyear Supplier Code of Conduct may be subject to human trafficking and slavery audits at any time.
 Goodyear does expect that its suppliers be strictly compliant with local laws.

 Goodyear has a Goodyear Supplier Code of Conduct (Code) which contains specific language regarding human rights and other workplace issues, as well as the right for Goodyear to perform human trafficking and slavery audits at any time.
-Beginning January 1, 2012, Goodyear will require its raw material suppliers with materials found on the DoL report to certify to Goodyear’s Code, or provide their own code of conduct that Goodyear must review and accept.
+Goodyear has been working to require its raw material suppliers with materials found on the DoL report to agree to Goodyear’s Supplier Code, or provide their own code of conduct that Goodyear may review and accept.
 Goodyear may decline to make future purchases from a supplier that does not certify to the Goodyear Supplier Code of Conduct, or does not provide an acceptable version of their own code.